verb (qualifies, qualifying, qualified)

 - The competition is going right down to the wire this year and there are four competitors still able to qualify and the competition on Saturday will be the decider.

 - They were both very difficult games overall, but we are still confident as a team that we will make it through to the final Cup qualifying round.

 - The 16 players in each category will be paired in a round robin system with the top eight qualifying for the final round.

-- 1.2Be or make properly entitled to be classed in a particular way: he qualifies as a genuine political refugeeMore example sentences
+- 1.2Be or make properly entitled to be classed in a particular way: [no object]: he qualifies as a genuine political refugeeMore example sentences

 - With respect to compelled speech, the court found that recruiting qualifies as expression and that the schools disagree vehemently with the content of the military recruiters' speech.

 - What qualifies as ‘real penetrating human drama’?

 - Eventually, it becomes so overwhelming that you feel the need to reveal it to one or two people (yes, despite the fact that this involves sharing the secret, it still qualifies as solitude in my opinion).

 - 2 [no object] Become officially recognized as a practitioner of a particular profession or activity, typically by undertaking a course and passing examinations: the training necessary to qualify as a solicitor I’ve only just qualifiedMore example sentences